SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 What follows is a description/outline/account of ...
 The problem of X is discussed in the following section.

-## Signalling Transition
+## Transition statements for results and discussion

-> Transition statements for results and discussion
+↑ Signalling Transition

 Turning now to the experimental evidence on ...
 Comparing the two results, it can be seen that ...